catplotlib/Stardew-Valley/README.md

 # StardewValley
-I really love Stardew Valley so I decided to make a mini-project honoring my love! :D Made completely in React and styled in CSS.
+I really love Stardew Valley so I decided to make a mini-project honoring my love! :D A Webapp made completely in React and styled in CSS that utilizes react-rerouting to navigate to different pages.
+The website is completely responsive and is comprised of different reusable components.
+Data is taken from the official Stardew Valley wiki page and the NPCs are displayed.

 # Demo
 https://stardew-valley.netlify.app